AsteriskAmpersand/Ice-Experimental/README.md

 ## Experimental Weapon Changes ##
 The changes below are in addition to (or overwrite) changes from Stable.
 See Stable's change log for full weapon details.

-### ──────────【 Hammer 】────────── ###

-#### 【 Power Charge Dash Addition 】 ####
-- Power Charge when you are already in Power Charge State instead starts a dash which removes Power Charge State and instead sets the Charge Level to 3.
-This move is treated as part of a Charge and can combo into any Charge follow-up or continued into a Charge.

-#### 【 Combo Continuation 】 ####
-The following combo continuation is intoduced and is inteded to be a possible continuation of the above listed addition of the Power Charge Dash.
-- Spinning Bludgeon into Spinning Strong Upswing can now combo into Big Bang IV
-- By Releasing R without Directional Input it combos into [Half] Brutal Big Bang
-- By Releasing R with Directional Input it combos into Spinning Bludgeon
-- By Holding R through it, it leads back into Charging.
-- The Dash has 30 frames of Hyperarmor (Frame 10 to Frame 40)

 ### ──────────【 Bow 】────────── ###